smpita/days-bygone/currencies.md

 - Generally speaking you want to open these using a button to open x50 which guarantees a Gold tier weapon.
 - Obtained the first time you beat a boss every 5 levels, purchased with Keys, or purchased with Fossils.

-#### Hero Tickets

-- Open these x10 at a time to guarantee at least one Purple tier hero.
-- These are very slow in the early game, but plentiful in the late game.

 #### Rubies

 - Red gems obtained from achievements, or selling crate weapons